-The SD package, with its sapphire base, direct sensor-to-sapphire mounting, hermetic sealing, and brazed Kovar leads provides the industry's most rugged, versatile sensors with the best thermal connection between the sample and sensor chip.
-In addition, this package is designed so heat coming down the leads bypasses the sensor chip.
+The Lake Shore SD package-the most rugged, versatile package in the industry package is designed so heat coming down the leads bypasses the sensor chip.
 It can survive several thousand hours at 500 K and is compatible with most ultra high vacuum applications, and can be indium soldered to samples.
 The Lake Shore SD package is now available with Cernox® resistors as well as silicon diodes.
 For Cernox resistors the Kovar leads are replaced with nonmagnetic leads.